-While it may be all doom and gloom at present on the travel friend, many of us are booking trips for the late summer/autumn so we have something to look forward to.
+While it may be all doom and gloom on the travel front right now, many of us are booking trips for the late summer/autumn so we have something to look forward to.
 There has been a huge surge and weekend city breaks were some much-needed R&R can be combined with a bit of culture.
 If you have been on the Internet looking for help with your flight reservation, pondering a Rome itinerary (check out opera tickets here), or are planning to just go with the flow in Oslo, here are five great cities which will surely took all your boxes.

 Most people’s number one choice for a weekend in Ireland is Dublin, but Belfast more than hold the tone in the short break steaks.
 For starters, it’s pounds sterling is way cheaper once you’re there.
 The cathedral quarter offers an eclectic mix of bars and restaurants from those you’re probably only thought existed in the movies all the way to elegant wine bars.
 Shopping wise, the Victoria mall not only booths a plethora of top shops, it has a quality food court, multiplex cinema, and an observation platform with an unparalleled view over the city.
 All this plus cheap accommodation and the famous Irish hospitality, it almost seems rude not to go.